Thursday, 25 April 2013

-Growing up on playlist consisting of everything from soca and reggae to the pop greatness of Michael Jackson and new romanticism of Adam & The Ants has helped – along with listening to American hip-hop, a healthy dose of Björk, Emiliana Torrini, and the underground sounds of pirate radio during her teenage years – to shape Roses Gabor into the leftfield artist that she is today.
+Growing up on playlists consisting of everything from soca and reggae to the pop greatness of Michael Jackson and new romanticism of Adam & The Ants, has helped – along with listening to American hip-hop, Björk, Emiliana Torrini, and the underground sounds of pirate radio during her teens – to shape Roses Gabor into the leftfield act that she is today.

 This also appeared over at MTV IGGY: H E R E